 Step Action Open the diagram containing the element.
 Click on the element, and on the item to edit within the element.
 The item line is highlighted in a lighter shade (the default is white), to indicate that it has been selected.
-StockItem - Author: String - catalogNumber: String - listPrice: number - title: String - costPrice: number Right-click on the item.
+StockItem - Author: String - castalogNumber: String - listPrice: number - title: String - costPrice: number Right-click on the item.
 The context menu displays.
 Select the 'Edit Selected' menu option (or press F2) to enable you to edit the attribute or operation directly from the diagram.
 The name of the item is highlighted.
 Move the cursor to the position before the name or within the existing attribute or operation stereotype (denoted by "stereotype name").
-StockItem Delete or type over the previous name to change the stereotype name of the attribute or operation.
+JPanel JPanel Delete or type over the previous name to change the stereotype name of the attribute or operation.

 Press the Enter key to accept the change or Esc to cancel the change.
+Tress the Enter key to accept the change of Esc to cancel the change.